SoCal-Deaconess-Association/SCDA-Website/README.md

 yarn install
 yarn dev
 ```
-You can then view the website at `localhost:5173`
+You can then view the local website at `localhost:5173`

 ### Method 2: Viewing the Website

-You can view the website at [https://socaldeaconess.com](https://socaldeaconess.org)
+You can view the live website at [https://socaldeaconess.com](https://socaldeaconess.org)

 ## Technologies Used
 * React.js